vivek-vilvaraj/libcxlmi_old/README.md

 for MCTP-based that is 2 seconds.

 API for sending commands is very ad-hoc to the CXL specification, including payload input and output.
-As such the user is expected to know what to look for in each case.
-Functions for each command have a `cxlmi_cmd_` prefix.
+As such, the user is expected to know what to look for in each case, accessing particular structure members, for example.

+Functions for each command have a `cxlmi_cmd_[memdev|fmapi]_<cmdname>` format.
+Where `memdev`and `fmapi` (not implemented) depends if the command is from the respective command set, otherwise the command belongs to the Generic Component set.

 Simple payloads can use stack-allocated input variables, while more complex responses require the user to already provide the output payload buffer.